Raiondesu/vuse-rx/docs/index.md

 - title: Composable
   details: Designed to work best with Vue's composition-api, allowing full integration into the Vue ecosystem!
 - title: Compatible
-  details: "Full rxjs-vue interoperability: create observables from refs, refs from observables, promises, generators!"
+  details: "Full RxJS-Vue interoperability: create observables from refs, refs from observables, promises, generators!"
 - title: Simple
   details: The whole library only consists of simple, predictable pure functions, which are easy to use and understand.
 - title: Tiny